 After this, include a link to the opt-in incentive.

 To close your welcome email, add a call to action, such as asking the reader to let you know their biggest hurdle as it pertains to (problem in your niche).

 Doing this makes your emails a two-way conversation rather than just another newsletter.

 2. Educate email

-After your welcome email, the next step is to educate subscribers about a major problem in your niche.
-Ideally, blog post, lead magnet, and product all are centered around this one major problem.
+The next step after your welcome email is to educate subscribers about a major problem in your niche.
+Ideally, blog post, lead magnet, and product are all centered around this one major problem.

 This email is all about giving.
-You’re going to want to truly help your email subscribers take one step forward in their journey.
+So you’re going to want to truly help your email subscribers take one step forward in their journey.